What is a partner ecosystem and why should you want one?

 Google Cloud’s partner ecosystem, known as Partner Advantage, incorporates thousands of vetted partners from a wide range of industries across the globe, all offering services or products that revolve around Google Cloud.
 Many of these partners have also obtained further endorsement by taking Google’s own certification and becoming ‘Google Cloud certified.’

-Google’s open platform allows potential partners to build on Google’s products and create new solutions and opportunities for Google’s customers.
+Google’s open platform allows potential partners to build on its products and create new solutions and opportunities for Google’s customers.
 This can be anything from ready-built solutions to app development, Cloud migration support, data analytics or help with Cloud strategy.

 Google’s partner ecosystem then acts as a resource for consumers who can browse Google’s partners to find the perfect solution for their needs.